kevinzjpeng/Openterface-Ops-CLI/README.md

 ### Multi-turn Conversation

-1. Type `multiturn` to enable multi-turn mode
+1. Type `/multiturn` to enable multi-turn mode
 2. The application will maintain conversation history
 3. Responses will be context-aware
-4. Type `single` to exit multi-turn mode
+4. Type `/single` to exit multi-turn mode

 ### RAG Usage

-1. Type `load docs` to load documents from the `./docs` directory
+1. Type `/load docs` to load documents from the `./docs` directory
 2. The application will build a vector index automatically
 3. Ask questions related to your documents
 4. The AI will use relevant documents to generate more accurate responses

 ### Image-based Conversation

-1. Type `image` to get the latest image from the server
+1. Type `/image` to get the latest image from the server
 2. Enter your question about the image
 3. The AI will analyze the image and provide a response
 4. If the response contains `<click>` tags, the application will automatically process UI element requests